 HM is without padding (but the version with padding should already be in the software, as it was developed in context of verification test).
 This should also be included in CTC.
-Revisit – clarify if this can be done via config file, or requires a new version of the CTC document.
+It was later confirmed that this can be done via modification of the config file, does not require a new version of the CTC document.

 It is further noted that virtual boundary is not enabled in CTC for VTM in GCMP case.